June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 <a href="deadlyforce.png" target="_blank">View Image in New Tab</a>

 # Police-Involved Deaths Data
- This numbers I am showing are based on my personal interpretation of the CBC data and updates I have made to fill missing records.
+ The numbers I am showing are based on my personal interpretation of the CBC data and updates I have made to fill missing records.

 <div style="overflow: hidden;
   padding-top: 56.25%;